jgreitemann/jgreitemann.github.io/_posts/2019-02-03-recursive-visitors-from-fixed-point-combinators.md

 While the contents of this post are certainly a lot to take in, especially so if lambda calculus is new to you, the resulting solutions are quite simple to use and I've found myself using them loads since.
-It's a case where concepts from theoretical computer science can be applied in real code.
+It's a case where concepts from theoretical computer science can be applied to real code.

 [1]: https://www.youtube.com/watch?v=EsUmnLgz8QY
 [2]: https://www.youtube.com/watch?v=eis11j_iGMs